UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Availability calculation** | Availability indication is based on an average 730 hours per month.
 Excludes planned and emergency maintenance.
 **SLA measurement** | Availability of all or part of the storage infrastructure.
 **Key exclusions** | The following are examples of what is not covered:
-&nbsp; | **All-Inclusive, UKCloud Hosted and CHDC Hosted:** Deletion or modification of files by customer resulting in data loss.<br>- Any access provided by you to your user base that takes the storage system beyond its recommended performance and connectivity thresholds.<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>- Any connectivity between data centres that is out of the control of UKCloud.
-&nbsp; | **Customer-supplied hardware:** As above plus; any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional capacity to the compute system.
-&nbsp; | **CHDC:** As above plus; any platform outages causing disruption to power and cooling (as they're out of UKCloud's control).
+&nbsp; | **All-Inclusive, UKCloud Hosted and CHDC Hosted:**<br>- Deletion or modification of files by customer resulting in data loss.<br>- Any access provided by you to your user base that takes the storage system beyond its recommended performance and connectivity thresholds.<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud.<br>- Any connectivity between data centres that is out of the control of UKCloud.<br>**Customer-supplied hardware:**<br>As above plus<br>- Any loss of connectivity or data including data corruption as a result of you or your suppliers installing new or additional capacity to the compute system.<br>**CHDC:**<br>As above plus<br>- Any platform outages causing disruption to power and cooling (as they're out of UKCloud's control).
 **Service Credit** | 10% of monthly spend for Private Cloud – Storage <br> 1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.

 ### Secure Remote Access